 Sign up for the DNS service and follow the signup process.
 The DNS service sends you an email with the zone account key when the registration is complete.

-Open mako.conf created with the echo command in figure 6, remove 'url="manual"' and add 'key="the key from the email you received"'.
+Open mako.conf (figure 11), remove 'url="manual"' and add 'key="the key from the email you received"'.
 The domain name entry should only include the device subdomain name -- e.g. "device".
 See the second example in the Mako Server's online Let's Encrypt documentation for more information.

 Start Mako Server in the console window as follows: